Cayuga County Community College logo

 Key Highlights

-• Established as the first community college approved by the SUNY Board of Trustees in 1953.
+• Established in 1953, it was the first community college approved by the SUNY Board of Trustees.

-• Transitioned from Auburn Community College to Cayuga County Community College in 1977.
+• Originally Auburn Community College, it was renamed Cayuga County Community College in 1977 when Cayuga County assumed sponsorship.

-• Features a Regional Economic Center (2003) housing a NASA-sponsored Institute for the Application of Geospatial Technology.
+• Home to the Regional Economic Center (opened 2003), which includes a NASA-sponsored Institute for the Application of Geospatial Technology.

-• Dedicated Business and Industry Center provides comprehensive workforce training programs.
+• Features a robust Business and Industry Center dedicated to comprehensive workforce training.

 Timeline